andybriggs/book-list/README.md

 # Book List

 ## Prerequisite
- - Node.js - to run the local server
+ - Node.js - to install run the local server
  - You can run the index.html directly in the browser if you do not have node installed

 ## Setup